StyleCI/Docs/configuration.md

 py: true
 ```

-As can be seen, the 'php', 'js', 'ts', 'css' and 'py' keys each allow for PHP, Javascript, Typescript, CSS and Python configuration, respectively.
+As can be seen, the 'php', 'js', 'ts', 'css' and 'py' keys each allow for PHP, Javascript, Typescript, CSS and Python configuration respectively.
 Writing 'false' after such a key disables fixing for that language; writing 'true' enables our default fixes for it.
 If you want to customize, you can instead write out the configuration manually under the language you want.

 In the above example, it can be seen that custom PHP and Javascript configurations are used, along with the default Python one and no other languages.